YO! Safety Tips Learn to protect your identity and use the internet

 Thank You to our Funders!

-The support of our funders and donors help keep YO!
+The support of our funders and donors helps keep YO!
 Disabled & Proud running strong year after year.
-The more funding we recieve then more youth we can organized in the pursuit of their disabled rights and education.
+The more funding we receive, the more youth we can organize in the pursuit of their rights and education.
 Please Make a Donation, Keep YO!
 Going Strong…